fukurosan/kiwicomponents/docs/css.md

 Some things are unfortunately not possible with CSS only while also staying semantically accurate, such as open/close animations. for the best possible UX experience use the kiwi-accordion component instead.

+You can use the .bordered class to give the details element full borders.

 ```html
 <details>
 	<summary>